muslimhomeschoolnetwork/muslimhomeschoolnetwork.github.io/blog/_posts/2014-06-23-20-things-prep-for-ramadan.md

 ---
-layout: default
+layout: blog
 title: 20 Things You Can Do Now to Prep for Ramadan
 ---

 1. Have a Ramadan countdown calendar next to dinner table.
 (It could look something like [this](http://eighteen25.blogspot.com/2010/11/christmas-advents-countdown-clipboard.html)) Assign a different child to change the day.

 2. Share hadiths about Ramadan.
 Make it a habit to share an ayah/hadith about Ramadan at least 2-3 times a week to get into the Ramadan spirit.
 (Its good to tie it to something else, i.e. do it at dinner time).

     [Hadith list 1](http://www.jannah.org/ramadan/ramadanhadiths.html) | [Hadith list 2](http://www.onislam.net/english/shariah/hadith/hadith-collections/463297-15-hadiths-about-ramadan.html)